Trends and climate

 Are any tax exemptions or reliefs available?

 In general, a non-Israeli resident may be exempt from capital gains tax if the gain is derived from a sale of shares of an Israeli company.
-This exemption is conditional on a number of requirements, such as that the gain is not attributable to a permanent establishment that the non-Israeli seller may have in Israel.
+This exemption is conditional on a number of requirements, such as that:

 What are the common methods used to mitigate tax liability?

-Over the years, Israel has signed more the 50 tax treaties with other countries.
-In many cases, a sale of shares of an Israeli company will be exempt from capital gains tax even if the gain is not normally exempted by local law.
+Over the years, Israel has signed more than 50 tax treaties with other countries.
+As a result, in many cases, a sale of shares of an Israeli company will be exempt from capital gains tax even if the gain is not normally exempted by local law.
 In addition, the tax treaties may lower or even provide exemptions from withholding tax when making payments to foreign entities.

 What fees are likely to be involved?

 Aside from the typical costs associated with performing an M&A transaction (eg, lawyers’, accountants’ and finders’ fees), no other substantial fees apply.
-There are no stamp duty fees or similar fees (with the exception of minor merger fees in case of a merger).
+There are no stamp duty fees or similar fees (with the exception of fees in case of a merger or split, to be paid to the Israeli Tax Authority).
+In the event that the target received financing from the Israel Innovation Authority, and the new owners desire to transfer the companies financed know-how or manufacturing abroad, there will be fines and fees to be paid to the Israel Innovation Authority.

 Management and directors